IBM-Cloud/ansible-collection-ibm/docs/ibm_database_info.rst

   resource_group_id (False, str, None)
     The id of the resource group in which the Database instance is present

-  location (False, str, None)
-    The location or the region in which the Database instance exists

-  tags (False, list, None)
-    None

   iaas_classic_username (False, any, None)